singhdevang111/lookups/README.md

 ### 👋 Welcome to the `lookups` package!

 Thank you for using `lookups`.
-This package was designed to be a “single source of truth” for health and geography data across Wales.
+This package is designed to be a “one stop shop” for all your data lookup needs.
 Our goal is to save you time and reduce errors by providing clean, standardized, and ready-to-use datasets for your analysis.

-Whether you are mapping patient postcodes or aggregating data by Primary Care Clusters, `lookups` has you covered!

 ------------------------------------------------------------------------